 The Children's Center is a 21,547 square foot building towards the northern edge of the Montclair State campus.
 This location, with adjoining parking, offers easy, direct access for families and students.
 Containing two classroom pods and an academic core, the Children's Center also features ample outdoor play spaces.
 The Center has a capacity to serve nearly 500 young children a year as it helps to prepare 400 early childhood educators annually.

 Three Outstanding Programs.
 The Demonstration Program enrolls three to five-year olds, most of whom have been diagnosed with autism spectrum disorders.
 The Jeffrey Dworkin Early Childhood Program serves children from infancy through age three who have a wide variety of special developmental needs.
 Through this program interventionists currently work with more than 150 families to deliver individualized at-home and in-community care.
 Together, they make a genuine difference in the lives of young children and their families.

 The Child Care Center, which first opened in a residence hall in 1988, offers early childhood education in developmentally appropriate programs for children from three months to 6 years old.
 It is open to the children of Montclair State University students and staff, as well as those from surrounding communities.

 A Laboratory for Teacher Preparation.
-The Children's Center will be a place where future teachers learn through internships, observations, and other hands-on learning experiences.
-The programs it will house already serve as learning laboratories for University students in early childhood education, special education, speech-language pathology, and music, physical or occupational therapy.
-The new building will allow the university to extend those invaluable experiences to a far greater number of students.
-And as graduates move on to careers with schools and other agencies, what they learn at the Children's Center will have a profound impact on early childhood education throughout the region.
+The Children's Center is a place where future teachers learn through internships, observations, and other hands-on learning experiences.
+The programs it houses already serve as learning laboratories for University students in early childhood education, special education, speech-language pathology, and music, physical or occupational therapy.
+The construction of the new facility allows the University to extend those invaluable experiences to a far greater number of students.
+As graduates move on to careers with schools and other agencies, what they learn at the Children's Center will have a profound impact on early childhood education throughout the region.